jeremyikwuje/monierate-website/src/blog/top-bitcoin-exchanges-in-nigeria-with-lightning-network-support.md

 2. Swipe to BTC balance
 3. Click Send
 4. Choose Pay Lightning Invoice
-5. Paste Lightning Invoice or Scan QR code
+5. Paste the Lightning Invoice or Scan QR code
 6. Click "I can confirm the address/receiver is correct"
 7. Click Proceed

-Recipient receives your payment almost instantly.
+The recipient receives your payment almost instantly.

 ## That's a wrap
 Indeed, Lightning Network has revolutionized Bitcoin transactions, enabling quick and low-fee micropayments.
 While not all exchanges support Lightning Network, the mentioned apps like Binance, Bitnob, Paxful, and CashWyre allow users to leverage this technology for faster and cost-effective Bitcoin transactions.
 Enjoy seamless and efficient transactions with these platforms!
 If you have any more questions or need further assistance, feel free to ask.
 Happy transacting!

 > **Read**: [What Led Jack Dorsey to Bitcoin: This was unexpected](https://monierate.com/blog/what-led-jack-dorsey-to-bitcoin-this-was-unexpected)